WildCodeSchool/java-katas/README.md

 Write a function to convert a name into initials.
-This kata strictly takes two words with one space in between them.

-The output should be two capital letters with a dot separating them.
+The output should be capital letters with a dot separating them.

 It should look like this:

-* Sam Harris => S.H
+* Sam Harris-> S.H
-* Patrick Feeney => P.F
+* Patrick Feeney -> P.F
+* John Fitzgerald Kennedy -> J.F.K